ArghyaPal/Adversarial_Data_Programming/README.md

 2. Python 3.6+
 3. matplotlib
 4. torchvision
-5. install kmeans of pytorch using the command `pip install kmeans-pytorch'
+5. install kmeans of pytorch using the command ``pip install kmeans-pytorch''
+6. pylab
+# Results
+The generated images are stored in ``samples'' folder.
+However, you can see the labels after every iteration